fuglaro/remoteVCC/README.md

 [![Demo Video](removid_demo_20210107.gif)

-**Note that while secirity is a top priority for this projecct, it is still in development and would then need full regression tests and a security audit before it could be considered secure in any way.
-Also note the need for a security audit of the whole dependency chain.**
+*Note that while secirity is a top priority for this projecct, it is still in development and would then need full regression tests and a security audit before it could be considered secure in any way.
+Also note the need for a security audit of the whole dependency chain.*

 ## Features

-As this is in active development, the some features are incomplete.
+As this is in active development, some features are incomplete.
 Please see the status tables below for further details.

-* *Encryption*:
+* **Encryption**:
   * Encryption for all connection establishment and authentication communication between the Client, Router (if used), and Host; utilising TLS with HTTPS and WSS.
   * End-to-end encryption for all data streaming including display and input between Client and Host (DTLS-SRTP with WebRTC).
 Note that the Router (if used) needs to be trusted for the initiating key exchange.
+	* Enforced Digital Certificate based authentication of the Host or Router.

+* **Host Login SUpport**: Optionally allow new login sessions with the host's user login credentials, which must be provided by the client.
+If the host supports multiple active virtual sessions, these can be requested by the client.
+Connections to active sessions from different users are denied.
+Must be run as admin.

+* **Access Keys**:
+  * A persistent access key is created and must be provided by the client connection to have access granted.
+This can be provided in the connection URL itself but this may not be secure if connecting from a browser on a public access computer.
+   • Users can create alternate access keys with custom restrictions, for use in place of primary access keys.
+These are tied to specific login users, and are checked against the active login, so also negate the need for providing login credentials.
+Note that login credentials may still be needed after connection, if there is a session screen lock.
+Custom restrictions include granting view-only access, limiting to specific input types, and granting time-limited or one-time access.
+These are revokable, and can be used to allow a user to share their active session, or to create an access URL specific to their login credentials.

+* **Network Traversal Options**:
+  * **Via a Host Port**: The Host will listen for client connections on the local network on a specified port.
+This allows connectivity across a local netowrk or through port forwarding.
+	* **Via a Router on the Web**: Utilises a Router service running on the internet, accessible to both the Host and Client to allow the Client to connect to the Host over the internet, even if the Host behind a typical firewall.
+This allows connectivity over the internet without port forwarding.
+This behaves similar to screen sharing on typical video conferencing solutions but with the additional features of RemoteVCC.
+The Host will make a persistent, unique and unguessable host identifier, which is registered with the Router, for clients to connect via.

+* **Simple Command-Line Tools**:
+  * remoteVCChost:
 ```
-== remoteVCChost ==

-A persistent access key is created and must be provided by the client connection to have access granted.
-This can be provided in the connection URL itself but this may not be secure if connecting from a browser on a public access computer.
+Serve a host for clients to connect to.

 Example for connecting on a local network:
     remoteVCChost --through-port=43755 --tls-certificate=.local/share/remoteVCC/cert.pem